cldf/cldfviz/docs/text.md

 ## Rendering

-Rendering of data objects is controled with [templates](../src/cldfviz/templates/text) using the [Jinja](https://jinja.palletsprojects.com/) template language.
+Rendering of data objects is controlled with [templates](../src/cldfviz/templates/text) using the [Jinja](https://jinja.palletsprojects.com/) template language.
 Sometimes, templates can be parametrized, e.g. to choose only cognates belonging to the same cognate set from a `CognateTable`.
 These parameters can be specified as [query string](https://en.wikipedia.org/wiki/Query_string) of the reference URL, e.g.